 Step 1.
 Download Deep Data Recovery on the computer.

 Step 3.
-During the scanning process, you can search your desired folders by typing the filename in the search box.
-After scanning automatically, you can see all the deleted files/folders and Raw files.
+During the scanning process, you can search for desired folders by typing the filename in the search box, and automatically, all deleted files/folders and Raw files will be displayed.

 Step 4.
-Confirm your scanning results and click "Recover".
-Please store these retrieved folders in a new location instead of your external hard drive.
+Confirm the scanning results and click "Recover".
+Move the recovered folders to a new location, avoiding the external hard drive.